mpt424/register-bot/README.md

 # Telegram Register Bot
+Hi,
-Register, manage and create players and teams on telegram chats
+This is register, manage and create players and teams on telegram chats